benaug/Jolly-Seber/README.md

 3) for individuals never detected, whether in the super population or not: I propose entire z vectors for each individual.
 I propose the recruitment occasion, z.start, (including the possibility of being there in the first year).
 Then, I simulate survival from the proposed recruitment occasion.
 Then, I use a Metropolis-Hastings update.

-4) handling the superpopulation: I use count prior data augmentation https://github.com/benaug/SCR-Count-Prior-Data-Augmentation
+4) handling the superpopulation: I use N-prior data augmentation https://github.com/benaug/SCR-N-Prior-Data-Augmentation

 Final Note: Ruth King suggested to me that the birth and death primary occasions could be updated instead of the individual z's right before I worked on this.
 I would like to think I would have thought of this myself, but can't be sure!
 So, I will credit Ruth for this observation.
 Of course, she bears no responsibility for the correctness of my full algorithm or code!